The Dream That Won't Let Go

 Then, he spoke.

-His voice was calm, too calm, like he had rehearsed this conversation a thousand times before.
+His voice was calm, like he had practiced this conversation many times.

 "You always run."

-"You run from your problems.
-You run from responsibility.
-You run from yourself."
+"You run from your problems, from responsibility, from yourself."

 The Confrontation